Belgian Investment Company for Developing Countries

 Debt Financing in 2015

-Alios Finance Group is a financial services provider based in South Africa, offering a comprehensive range of personal and investment financing solutions.
-The company caters to both private and public sector employees, professionals, and individuals across nine Sub-Saharan African countries, including Burkina Faso, Cameroon, Ivory Coast, Gabon, Kenya, Mali, Senegal, Tanzania, and Zambia.
-Additionally, it has a presence in North Africa through its main shareholder, Tunisie Leasing Group.
-Alios Finance Group's services include financial leases, investment loans, hire purchases, operating leases, short-term and personal loans, as well as equipment and car loans, aimed at meeting the diverse financial needs of its clients.
+Alios Finance Group is a prominent financial services provider based in South Africa, specializing in personal and investment financing solutions tailored for both individuals and professionals.
+The company operates across nine Sub-Saharan African countries, including Burkina Faso, Cameroon, Ivory Coast, Gabon, Kenya, Mali, Senegal, Tanzania, and Zambia, as well as in North Africa, particularly Algeria and Tunisia.
+Alios Finance Group offers a comprehensive suite of services, including financial leases, investment loans, hire purchases, operating leases, short-term loans, personal loans, equipment loans, and car loans, catering to the diverse needs of its clients in both the private and public sectors.

 Azito Energie